Kikira7258/password_management_system/notes.md

 # Oauth for Google and Facebook

-# Add valication for change password
+# add password visibility to 'change password'